-Giving a dog pumpkin as a way to clear up a case of constipation is frequent suggestion for an all natural cure.
-Since it’s a vegetable it’s generally thought of as an innocuous way to settle down a dog’s digestive system, whether they’ve got diarrhea or just an upset stomach.
-But is this really good advice?
+Giving a dog some pumpkin as a way to clear up a case of constipation is a popular suggestion for a cure.
+Being a vegetable, it’s an innocuous way to settle down your dog’s digestive system.
+Canines are known to bounce back from a bout of diarrhea or just an upset stomach.
+But is this really true?

-Pumpkin is supposed to provide bulk so that they have something to poop out, and it’s also supposed to help lubricate their digestive system due to the moisture it contains.
-If your dog has diarrhea, pumpkin is meant to sooth the digestive system and also have a calming effect.
-Countless owners say this does the trick, but of course there are also those that say it doesn’t have any effect.
+Pumpkin is supposed to provide bulk so that they have something to poop out.
+It’s also helps to lubricate due to the moisture it contains.
+If your dog has diarrhea, pumpkin can sooth the digestive tract and have a calming effect.
+Countless dog owners say this does the trick while others say it doesn’t have any effect.

-What you won’t hear are reports saying this method harmed a dog or worsened a situation.
-It seems to be a really good way to help your dog out through a tough time without resorting to prescription or over the counter medications as treatment options.
+What you won’t hear are reports that pumpkin harmed a dog or worsened a situation.
+It a good way to help your dog out through a tough time without resorting to prescription or over-the-counter medications.

 Can I Give My Dog Pumpkin?
 Answer: Yes

-Some dog owners give their K9s pumpkin pie filling or other desserts containing pumpkin but that won’t achieve any noticeable benefits if that’s what you are shooting for.
+Some dog owners give their canines pumpkin pie filling or other desserts containing pumpkin but that won’t achieve any noticeable benefits.

-Diarrhea is easy enough to recognize, and if you see your dog straining to go number 2 that’s a telltale sign of constipation.
+Diarrhea is easy enough to recognize, and if you see your dog straining to go number-2 that’s a telltale sign they are constipated.
 There are other signs of constipation in case you don’t catch them in the act.
 If you’ve noticed that their droppings are small, hard, or dry, or if they haven’t had the same appetite that they used to, it could be because they are backed up.

-First you should make sure they’ve been getting enough water.
+First, make sure they’ve been getting enough water.
 Dehydration is one of the most common causes of constipation especially for dogs.
-In the hotter months this is more common, but can also happen year round.
+In the hotter months this is more common, but it can occur year round.

 Perhaps, by the time you give them pumpkin and it makes its way through their system, they may have been fine anyway.
 In that sense, pumpkin could falsely give you the illusion of working as a remedy, when in fact it had a neutral effect.
 Sometimes you just don’t know.